-On today’s podcast, we’re focusing on video on Facebook.
+On today’s podcast, we’re focusing on social media video on Facebook.
 Whether you love or loathe Facebook, there’s a likelihood that almost everyone you know is on it, so it is practically unavoidable.

 With this in mind, it makes sense to access Facebook’s massive audience to market your business.